In search of Robert Millar

 Boy Racer Mark Cavendish (read Darren’s review here)

 With the recent BBC Panorama documentary in mind about the research that underpins sales and marketing of sports drinks in the UK, I have become some what sceptical about the claims made by manufacturers relating to the performance enhancement that the general population of active sports people and in our case active cyclists can gain from the use of sports drinks and nutrition products.
+People believe it super effective during their workouts, having even become famous as the joe rogan diet included drinking sports drinks in his workout routine.
+And that’s what the researcher is trying to analyze.

 For those who did not see the programme, in a nutshell, the BBC had linked up with a group of researchers at Oxford University who wanted to test the validity of the research and data that is currently being used to sell Lucozade Sport and Powerade.